elsa-lab/base-env/docs_source/_build/html/_sources/Hardware/Choosing.rst.txt

 Calculate the power consumption
 --------------------------------
-Before you buy a PSU, Refer to https://outervision.com/power-supply-calculator for power consumption.
+Before you buy a PSU, Refer to `OuterVision <https://outervision.com/power-supply-calculator>`_ for power consumption.

 Remember to record the S/N